Breast cancer facts and statistics

 There is currently no cure for secondary breast cancer, and treatment is given to manage the symptoms.
 Treatment will depend on the type of breast cancer and any previous treatment received.

-More information on the facts surrounding secondary breast cancer can be found here.
+Infographics describing some of the symptoms of secondary breast cancer can be found here.

 (Reviewed October 2020)